cgalaz01/aladdin_cmr_la/README.md

 				├── ...
 				└── 19.nii.gz
 ```

+From the downloaded data:
+- aladdin_cmr_la/data contains the images and segmentation maps.
+- aladdin_cmr_la/data_nn contains the images and nnU-Net predicted segmentation maps.
+- aladdin_cmr_la/src/atlas_construction/_atlas_output contains the structural atlas used to register a case to.
+- aladdin_cmr_la/src/atlas_construction/_atlas_stats_output contains the healthy population's average displacement vector fields (DVFs) and prinicpal strains (Epr) used to calculate the Mahalanobis distance between an individual case and the atlas.

 ## Running nnU-Net (Segmentation network)
-To train nnU-Net follow the instructionas at: https://github.com/MIC-DKFZ/nnUNet
+To train nnU-Net follow the instructionas at: https://github.com/MIC-DKFZ/nnUNet.

 The online-learning variant is simply achieved by converting each case to a separate dataset.
 The fold split is changed to train on cardiac phases 0, 8 and 15 and validate on the remaining cases.